bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Overview

 In this module, students will expand their knowledge of state by using the React Context API to implement a Redux-like store to manage state globally.
-Students will create actions and reducers to manipulate the global state, implement conditional rendering, use React Hooks like `useEffect()`, and finally learn how to dispatch actions to update state.
+Students will create actions and reducers to manipulate the global state, and finally learn how to dispatch actions to update state.

 In this week's virtual classes, you'll cover state management, particularly using the React Context API.
 You'll review how to create actions and reducers, test the reducers, implement global state, and introduce Redux.